ekalavya-cmd/subscription-manager/README.md

    cd subscription-manager
    ```

-2. **Set Up Environment Variables:** Create a `.env` file in the root directory with the following structure (replace with your own values):
+2. **Set Up Environment Variables** Create a `.env` file in the root directory with the following structure (replace with your own values):

    ```bash
    PORT=3000